Build a precision review report

 basis table so users can keep mean-square fit, ZSTD standardization,

-Rasch/FACETS-style separation, and package QC thresholds in separate
+Rasch/FACETS-style separation, and package QC thresholds in distinct

 What this review means

-precision_review_report() is a reporting gatekeeper for precision claims.
+precision_review_report() is a structured prerequisite review for precision claims.

 It tells you how the package derived uncertainty summaries for the current